panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 ## 3. Summary

-By default a `fetch()` request timeouts at the time setup by the browser.
+By default a `fetch()` request timeouts at the time set up by the browser.
 In Chrome, for example, this setting equals 300 seconds.
 That's way longer than a user would expect for a network request to complete.

 A good approach when making network requests is to configure a request timeout of about 8 - 10 seconds.